Alison Duke (classicist)

-Personal life and education
+Early life and education

 Duke was born on 22 July 1915 in Cambridge, England.
 Her parents were William Holden Duke, an English classical scholar and fellow of Jesus College, Cambridge, and Emilie Johanna von Lippe from near Dresden in Saxony.
 Her maternal grandfather, Robert von Lippe, managed a farm estate at Helfenberg as a tenant of the Saxon royal family.
-Alison’s parents married in Frauenkirche, Dresden in January 1913 and subsequently moved to Cambridge.
+Alison's parents married in Frauenkirche, Dresden in January 1913 and subsequently moved to Cambridge.

 Duke was educated at the Perse School for Girls, a private school in Cambridge.
 She was enrolled into 1st Cambridge Company, Girl Guides Association, at the age of 11.
 From 1934 to 1938, she studied classics at Girton College, Cambridge.
 Having achieved first class honours in Part II of the Classical Tripos, she graduated with a Bachelor of Arts (BA) degree in 1938.
 She was awarded the Charles Oldham Classical Scholarship in 1938, and so remained on at Cambridge to undertake research on the manuscripts of Books 31-40 of Livy's History of Rome.